 So this is where we country mice invite the city mice for a really killer hang.
 Barbès in the Woods is a one-day summer music festival in Western Massachusetts with a no-filler, all-killer ensemble of musical talent from NY.
 The best of NY meets the best of Western Mass: idyllic, pastoral — I’m going to drop the B-word here, people — even bucolic.

 What we’re talking about here is the quintessential backyard festival — the sort of festival you’ve always wanted in the middle of your Happy Valley summer.
 The Bartlett Farm is 12 acres of field, river and forest abutting the Sawmills Conservation Area.
-It’s a five minute walk from the Book Mill.
-There’s a public swimming hole down the street.
+It’s a five-minute walk from the Book Mill.
 For children it’s like the Hundred Acre Woods.
 And there’s a pipsqueak of a dog called Gunner ambling around trying to chew off people’s ankles.
 If Barbès was an outdoor music festival rather than an intimate bar in Brooklyn, this is exactly what it would look like.

 Get your ticket already.
 Ya’ll are the loveliest audience we could ever imagine — we can’t bear not having you with us for this one.